Learning to use Rare Faith principles for a better life is like learning a whole new language.

-Imagine going to a Spanish speaking country with nothing more than a rudimentary understanding of the Spanish language and an English/Spanish translation handbook.
+Imagine going to a Spanish speaking country with nothing more than a basic understanding of the Spanish language and an English/Spanish translation handbook.
 (By “basic” I mean how much I know: words like “burrito,” “enchilada,” “hola,” “uno, dos, tres…” “Taco Bell,” …You get the idea.)

 So you arrive in the foreign country and climb into a taxicab.
-You open your book and intend to tell the driver, “I want to go someplace quiet and beautiful where I can feel the spirit of God.”
-So word by word, you search your translation guide and say, “Deseo ir en alguna parte tranquilidad y hermoso donde puedo sentir el alcohol del dios.”
+You open your book and intend to tell the driver, “I want to go someplace quiet and beautiful where I can feel the Spirit of God.”
+So word by word, you search your translation book and say, “Deseo ir en alguna parte tranquilidad y hermoso donde puedo sentir el alcohol del dios.”

-What you didn’t know was that the driver (who is a native of the country hears, “Desire to go beautiful tranquility somewhere, and where I can feel the alcohol of the God.”
+What you didn’t know was that the driver (who is a native of the country) hears, “Desire to go beautiful tranquility somewhere and where I can feel the alcohol of the God.”

-Do you know anyone who has been introduced to the principles of prosperity through “The Secret” or elsewhere, made an attempt to live according to the guidelines and then throw it all away because the “tool” didn’t work?
+Now, have you met anyone who has discovered the language of prosperity through “The Secret” or other books / tools, made an attempt to use it, and then threw it all away because “it” didn’t work?

-Realize that the language of faith is just that: it is a language… of the spirit.
+Realize this: the language of faith and prosperity is just that: it’s a language… of the Spirit.
 It takes time to develop fluency.
-It takes time to understand the cause and effect of thinking, feeling, and acting in a certain way.
+It takes practice to understand the cause and effect of thinking, feeling, and acting in this new and certain way.

 When things don’t go the way you expect them to go, accept the results and simply learn from them.
-Take the lessons that are available in every challenge and let them work in you so you can get closer to your goal the next time.
+Take the lessons that are available in every challenge and let them work in you, so you can get closer to your goal more accurately the next time.

 Let me give you an example.
 For a long time I had a goal statement that said, “Money comes to me frequently and easily from multiple sources in increasing quantities on a continual basis.
 People want my products; God helps his children through me.”

-After about a year of this I realized that the part, “People want my products” is exactly what I was getting: thousands of people who wanted my products.
+After about a year of this, I realized that the part, “People want my products” is exactly what I was getting: thousands of people who wanted my products.
 But the goal stated that way doesn’t exactly translate into revenue.

 We communicate our desires and receive what we ask for.
 “Ask and ye shall receive” is a true principle.
 But this language of faith that we are trying to learn comes from a foreign culture, a way of life that perhaps we remember from somewhere long ago, but has been temporarily forgotten in this mortal realm.

-The bottom line is this: The more fluent we become in the language of faith, the more peacefully we will grow toward accomplishing all we desire.
+The bottom line is this: The more fluent we become in God’s language of faith, the more peacefully we will grow toward accomplishing all we truly desire.

 Latest posts by Leslie Householder (see all)